 Sub-phase Scope Clinton Soda Ash Replacement The soda ash delivery system required for pH control in the activated sludge process is obsolete and needs to be replaced.
 The contract was awarded in November 2007 and work was complete by August 2008.
 Clinton Permanent Standby Generator Install a permanent standby generator at the Clinton Wastewater Treatment Plant.
 Completed in November 2007.
-Clinton Digester Cleaning & Rehabs (and Influent Gates) Clinton's two digesters are approximately 20% filled with compacted grit which is limiting their efficiency.
-A new discharge permit to be issued soon includes phosphorus limits requiring both digesters to be used at all times.
-The digester tanks must be emptied, cleaned, and rehabilitated (replace covers, piping, valves, gas lancers, and mixers) to operate under the new permit.
+Clinton Digester Cleaning & Rehabs (and Influent Gates) Clinton's two digesters were approximately 20% filled with compacted grit which is limiting their efficiency.
+A new discharge permit to be issued soon includes phosphoru limits requiring both digesters to be used at all times.
+The digester tanks must be empti- cleaned, and rehabilitated (replace covers, piping, valves, gas lancers, and mixers) to operate under the new permit.
 Cleaning the first digester was completed by July 2010.
-In FY12, the scope was expanded to include installing two new 36-inch influent gates to control flow from Clinton and Lancaster to prevent flooding and protect plant assets.
-These gates would allow for throttling back on the plant flow during high flow conditions.
-The gates would be managed so the plant wet well does not overflow, and upstream backups do not occur.
-As of FY14, the project scope also includes plant-wide concrete repairs.
-The concrete walls, walkways and structural support beams across the primary clarifiers and secondary trickling filters are deteriorating to the point that rebar is exposed.
-The project involves repairing the walls and potentially replacing the walkways and equipment support beams that extend across the tops of the tanks.
-Construction began in late FY14.
-Clinton Aeration Efficiency Improvement (and Auxiliary Pumps) A study completed by FS&T recommended installing fine bubble diffusers in three of the six secondary aeration tanks instead of using mechanical mixers, to obtain a better oxygen transfer rate while reducing electricity consumption.
+FY12, the scope was expanded to include installing two new 36-inch influent gates to control flow from Clinton and Lancaster to prevent flooding and protect plant assets.
+These gates would allow for throttling back on the plant flow during extreme flow Clinton Aeration Efficiency Improvement (and Auxiliary Pumps) A study completed by FS&T recommended installing fine bubble diffusers in three of the six secondary aeration tanks instead of using mechanical mixers, to obtain a better oxygen transfer rate while reducing electricity consumption.
 In FY12, this project scope was expanded to include the installation of four permanent submersible auxiliary pumps to increase pumping capacity during high flow conditions in the plant.
 These are needed to avoid the cost of renting additional pumps, which was required four times in the past two years.
 Work began in late FY12 and was substantially complete in February 2013.

 Sub-phase Scope Phosphorus Reduction Design/ESDC and Construction Latest draft NPDES permit includes lower phosphorus limits.
 The Authority expects the permit to be issued in final form in FY15 with four years allowed to achieve compliance.
 Current treatment system does not reduce phosphorus to required levels, and new process equipment is needed to achieve the new limit.
 Design began in early FY14.
+In the FY16 Proposed CIP, construction of a natural gas pipeline into the plant was added to the scope, in order to save on energy costs by switching from oil to natural gas.
 Clinton Roofing Rehabilitation Added in FY14.
 Rehabilitate the tar and gravel roofing on the Administrative Building, Chemical Building, Headworks, and the Dewatering and Maintenance Shop.
 Scheduled to begin in FY15.
 Clinton Facilities Rehabilitation Added in FY14.
 Rehabilitate or replace the grit removal facilities, two belt filter presses, and close Cell #1 of the landfill.
-Scheduled to begin in FY18.
+Scheduled to begin in FY19.

-Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$19,166 \$2,526 \$16,640 \$187 \$2,491 \$12,872 \$3,768 \$0
+Total Budget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 \$20,402 \$2,801 \$17,601 \$3,676 \$2,554 \$13,580 \$3,939 \$358